 Antoine EUDIER

 Investment Associate

 1-year experience in Infrastructure

 Private Equity

 2.3 Investment and impact strategy

-The SWIFT 1 fund was created around a clear and explicit impact thesis: the production/development of green gas or gas-related solutions decarbonising the energy mix.
+The fund SWIFT2 was created around a clear and explicit impact thesis: decarbonizing the gas sector through investments with a goal to reduce the carbon emissions and/or increase the consumption of renewable gas.
 In line with the regulatory frameworks of sustainable finance, in particular the European Disclosure and Taxonomy regulations and the European RED III Directive, SWEN Capital Partners identifies the major issues related to the investment themes targeted in its impact funds.

-Cogeneration of power & heat and biomethane production through anaerobic digestion
+NVESTMENT STRATEGY Cogeneration of power & heat and biomethane production through anaerobic digestion

-CONTROLLING ADVERSE IMPACTS ON SUSTAINABILITY FACTORS - Limitation of the use of dedicated energy crops - Reinforced vigilance on spreading plans and digestate storage conditions - Payment of methane leak monitoring, if not done by the project operator - Use of renewable energies for hydrogen production - Reinforced vigilance on water use - Analysis of the environmental relevance of the final use - Reinforced vigilance on the sales split between bio and fossil CNG and LNG SDGs ADDRESSED
+CONTROLLING ADVERSE IMPACTS ON SUSTAINABILITY FACTORS - Limitation of the use of dedicated energy crops below 10% on average - Reinforced vigilance on spreading plans and digestate storage conditions - Payment of methane leak monitoring, if not done by the project operator - Use of renewable energies for hydrogen production - Reinforced vigilance on water use - · Sourcing of green hydrogen and CO2 used as feedstock - Energy efficiency of the technology - · Analysis of the environmental relevance of the final use - Sourcing materials that comply with environmental and social standards - Reinforced vigilance on biodiversity impacts SDGs ADDRESSED DIRECTLY